15 Expats Talk about Health Insurance and Healthcare in Australia

 As a foreigner living in Australia, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Australia, you will have access to public healthcare.
 Australia has a universal healthcare system, known as Medicare, which provides free or subsidized access to medical services for all Australian citizens and permanent residents.
 Medicare covers a wide range of services, including hospital care, doctor visits, and prescription medications.
-The quality of care is generally high, and the system is well-funded and well-managed," commented one expat living in Australia.
+The quality of care is generally high, and the system is well-funded and well-managed," remarked one expat in Australia.

 What have your experiences during the pandemic with the local healthcare system been like?